Nova music festival massacre: Traveling exhibition

 In December 2023, activists, including producers of the festival, organised the "6:29" exhibition at Expo Tel Aviv, which recreated the massacre site in detail.
 It was one of the first physical memorials of the 7 October attacks.
 The exhibit, named for the minute the music at the festival ceased in response to sirens of incoming rockets, included a reconstructed dance floor, incinerated cars, bullet-ridden portable toilets, piles of personal items, and tributes to the victims.
 Israeli President Isaac Herzog spoke at opening of the exhibition on December 6.
 The exhibition lasted for 10 weeks.

 The exhibition was brought to the United States by Scooter Braun, Joe Teplow, and Josh Kadden.

 The Nova Music Festival Exhibition opened in New York City on April 21.
 The exhibition, dedicated to the survivors of the massacre, features tents, blankets, personal objects, and mobile phones displaying videos recorded during the attack.
 On 10 June 2024, anti-Israel protesters organized by the Within Our Lifetime organization arrived at the exhibition, setting off flares, flying flags of Hamas and Hezbollah, and chanting slogans such as "Long live October 7".
 Nerdeen Kiswani, founder of the organization, characterized the exhibition as "propaganda used to justify the genocide in Palestine", and called the music festival "a rave next to a concentration camp."

 The protest was condemned by local and national politicians, including New York City mayor Eric Adams and White House spokesperson Andrew Bates.
 Originally planned to only stay open in New York until May 23, the exhibition was extended until June 22.
-During its time in New York, the exhibition attracted 113,000 visitors including New York Mayor Eric Adams and New York Governor Kathy Hochul.
+During its time in New York, the exhibition attracted 113,000 visitors including New York City mayor Eric Adams and New York governor Kathy Hochul.